-- 1. The meeting was called to order at 09:30 a.m. by Co-Chair Pat Landgraff, in conformance with the Wisconsin open meeting laws. - 2.
+- 1. The meeting was called to order at 1:10 p.m. by Brian Baumgartner Committee Co-Chair, in conformance with the Wisconsin open meeting laws. - 2.
 A roll call was conducted.
-A quorum was present.
-A sign-in sheet was circulated. - 3.
+A quorum was not present. - 3.
 The committee reviewed the current roster.
-Minor revisions are needed to members' contact info.
+No revisions were necessary.